The4star/toy_robot/README.md

-# Toy Robot Challenge
+# Toy Robot Simulator

 ## By Clinton Forster

-### This is my version of the Toy Robot Challenge made as a terminal app with Ruby 2.5.5 using Visual Studio Code.
+### This is my version of the Toy Robot Simulator made as a terminal app with Ruby 2.5.5 using Visual Studio Code.

 Github Repository: https://github.com/The4star/toy_robot